-The above analysis strongly suggests that microscopic signatures of nonadiabatic friction manifest in dynamical rather than static properties of the system.
-We therefore return to the charge densities of the water $\tilde{n}_\mrm{wat}(q_0,t)$ and the solid $\tilde{n}_\mrm{sol}(q_0,t)$ and inspect their autocorrelation functions $C_{\mrm{wat}}(\tau; q_0)$ and $C_{\mrm{sol}}(\tau; q_0)$ presented in Figs.~\ref{main_decomposition}(d) and~\ref{main_decomposition}(e) respectively.
-While the solid charge density relaxation occurs on a much faster timescale in the strong- than in the weak-coupling regime, the water charge density relaxation barely differs between the two regimes.
-We have explored other dynamical properties of water, including orientational and hydrogen-bonding relaxation (see SI), and similarly found little effect upon varying $\omega_0$.
+The above analysis \tcr{demonstrates} that microscopic signatures of nonadiabatic friction \tcr{should} manifest in dynamical rather than static properties of the system. \tcr{We therefore consider the surface charge densities, e.g, for water,

+and inspect their autocorrelation functions $C^{\mrm{(s)}}_{\mrm{sol}}(\tau; q)$ and $C^{\mrm{(s)}}_{\mrm{wat}}(\tau; q)$; these are presented in Figs.~\ref{main_decomposition}(d) and~\ref{main_decomposition}(e) respectively, for $q=q_0$.
+While small changes in $C^{\mrm{(s)}}_{\mrm{wat}}(\tau; q)$ are observed between the weak- and strong-coupling regimes, the impact on $C^{\mrm{(s)}}_{\mrm{sol}}(\tau; q)$ is much more pronounced.
+For the water film, we have also probed molecular reorientation and hydrogen bond relaxations, and found that these are barely affected between the two regimes.
+This suggests that quantum friction is unlikely to have a significant impact on water's local dynamical properties.}